 One-on-One Mock Interview Prep

-I’ve been doing mock interviews with many students over the last couple of years.
-Last year, every student I did a mock interview with, got into medical school.
+I’ve been doing mock interviews with many students over the last few years.
+Last year, every student I did a mock interview with got into medical school.

 Links and Other Resources

 - Check out my book about the medical school interview: The Premed Playbook: Guide to the Medical School Interview.

 - Related episode: Preparing for the Medical School Interview.

 - Related episode: Medical Ethics Questions You Can Expect in Your Interviews.